arcionlabs/YCSB/jdbc/README.md

   - `false` by default inserts / updates `FIELD[*]` with random characters.
 The column will contain for example `'=b#,n'S1 N75.48Q14.>.*`.
   - `true` inserts `FIELD[*]` with microsecond timestamp, space, followed by the random characters.
 For example, `2024-01-29 23:32:34.123456 '=b#,n'S1 N75.48Q14.>.*`

-# JDBC Parameter to Improve DML Performance
+# Parameter to Improve DML Performance

-Batch and Multi row statements are used to increase the throughtput.
+Batch and Multi row statement are used to increase the throughtput over the singleton statement.
-Each call to a database takes some time.
+Each statement executed by a database has execution time and overhead time.
+An overhead time is network latency to and from the database.
+There is also SQL parse and other overheads.
 Instead of performing a single operation per call, multiple operations can be performed during that single call.

-NOTE: Can't use shard connection as inlist and batch could have key from different shards.
+This amoritzes the overhead over a larger number of rows increasing the throughput.

 ## Singleton Statement